Collisions of solitary waves in condensates beyond mean-field theory: Introduction

 We find that phase diffusion must lead to fragmentation of a train of solitons, which consequently exhibits more repulsive collision trajectories than it would otherwise.
 At zero temperature, the time scale for this fragmentation may be rather long, of the order of seconds.
 However, we show that fragmentation is significantly accelerated by thermal or uncondensed atoms, and thus can occur on ms time-scales for strongly heated condensates.

 This article is organized as follows: In \sref{meanfield_solcoll}, we first review soliton collisions in mean-field theory and provide a brief overview of existing experiments on soliton trains and collisions.
 In \sref{bmft}, we introduce the employed beyond-mean-field techniques.
 Using these techniques, we then first consider the fragmentation of non-interacting solitons in \sref{phasediff}, and then move to the interplay of fragmentation and soliton collisions in \sref{collisions}.
-This section separately considers collisions before fragmentation, \sref{before_frag}, after fragmentation, \sref{after_frag}, the interplay with atom transfer during a collision \sref{number_change}, see also appendix \ref{velocity_of_a}.
-We then move to a discussion of non-zero temperature and the ramifications of our results in the context of recent experiments in \sref{disc of exp}.
+This section separately considers collisions before fragmentation, \sref{before_frag}, after fragmentation, \sref{after_frag}, the interplay with atom transfer during a collision \sref{sec_number_change}, see also appendix \ref{velocity_of_a}. {We discuss the relevance of broken many-body integrability during collisions in \sref{integrability} and the dependence on collision velocity in \sref{sec_velocity_dependence}.} We then move to a discussion of non-zero temperature and the ramifications of our results in the context of recent experiments in \sref{disc_of_exp}.
 Finally, in \sref{com}, we briefly compare the methods employed here, before concluding.